At Modera Wealth Management, we believe safeguarding your financial life includes helping protect your identity and credit information.

 No. A credit freeze does not affect your credit score.

-prevent you from getting your free annual credit report.
+- prevent you from obtaining your free annual credit reports.

-keep you from opening a new account, applying for a job, renting an apartment, or buying insurance.
-But if you’re doing any of these, you’ll need to lift the freeze temporarily, either for a specific time or for a specific party, say, a potential landlord or employer.
-The cost and lead times to lift a freeze vary, so it’s best to check with the credit reporting company in advance.
+- prevent you from opening a new account, applying for a job, renting an apartment, or purchasing insurance.
+However, you may need to temporarily lift the freeze for a specific period of time or for a specific party, such as a landlord, employer, or lender.

-prevent a thief from making charges to your existing accounts.
-You still need to monitor all bank, credit card and insurance statements for fraudulent transactions.
+- prevent fraudulent charges on your existing accounts.
+You should still monitor bank, credit card, and insurance statements regularly for suspicious activity.

 How do I place a freeze on my credit reports?